rjcalow/roji.py/README.md

 ## About
-A roji.py is a WIP static site generator project aiming for simplicity and the digital garden format 🌱.
+Roji.py is a WIP static site generator project aiming for simplicity and the digital garden format 🌱.

 ## Why?
 Most static site generators concentrate on the blog format.
 Frustrated, I made my own so that I could transform academic and personal notes into a simple website.